WebDelve/activeledger-testnet-deployer/README.md

 if yes delete and recreate it, if no terminate
 - Refactored code into internal packages
 - Added sample json files
+- Create headless mode so this can be used to automate processes
+- ~~Add verbose logging mode~~ Added custom logger which handles this, adds contextual colouring, and enables logging to file

 ### [1.0.0] - 2023-06-30